-As an added incentive, Hexagon and its Kansas-based construction partner Primergy Solar in February proposed the rebate program, which company officials are calling the first of its kind in the United States.
+As an added incentive, Hexagon and its California-based construction partner Primergy Solar in February proposed the rebate program, which company officials are calling the first of its kind in the United States.

 The program would entail partnering with Dominion Energy and local electric cooperatives.
 Anyone living adjacent to the proposed solar farm or across the street from it would be eligible for monthly discounts on their power bills.
 Hexagon has proposed contributing $60,000 per year toward the rebate program.